 Herman Schroeder — Portfolio Manager

 Herman graduated from Edinburgh University in 2005 with a Master’s degree in Economics and Accounting.
 After graduation, he worked at a hedge fund, UBS, Morgan Stanley and KPMG.
 He is ICAEW Charted Accountant and has obtained the CFA designation.
-In the summer after his first year at Darden, Herman worked at UBS.
+Following his first year at Darden, Herman worked at UBS for the summer.

 Garrett Wilson — Portfolio Manager